danielbodnar/awesome-stars/README.md

 - [AdevintaSpain/Barista](https://github.com/AdevintaSpain/Barista) - :coffee: The one who serves a great Espresso
 - [AirtestProject/Airtest](https://github.com/AirtestProject/Airtest) - UI Automation Framework for Games and Apps
 - [wix/Detox](https://github.com/wix/Detox) - Gray box end-to-end testing and automation framework for mobile apps
-- [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of your apps built on top of W3C WebDriver protocol
+- [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of apps, built on top of the W3C WebDriver protocol
 - [fastlane/fastlane](https://github.com/fastlane/fastlane) - 🚀 The easiest way to automate building and releasing your iOS and Android apps
 - [bromite/bromite](https://github.com/bromite/bromite) - Bromite is a Chromium fork with ad blocking and privacy enhancements; take back your browser!
 - [parvardegr/sharing](https://github.com/parvardegr/sharing) - Sharing is a command-line tool to share directories and files from the CLI to iOS and Android devices without the need of an extra client app